 There will be a hearing.
 It is listed on your paperwork.
 Fill out the form below to appear by phone at the hearing.
 If you do not make plans to participate, the judge cannot extend your order and your TPO will expire.

 You can ask for a court advocate to go with you to the hearing.
 Call SafeNest at (702) 877-0133 or SAFE House at (702) 564-3227 if you would like an advocate.

 The Adverse Party may file to cancel or change the order

 The other person has the right to ask that the protection order be cancelled or changed.
-If they do, the court will set a hearing for you both to attend so the judge can review whether to cancel or change the terms.
+If they do, the court will set a hearing for you both to attend so the judge can decide whether to cancel or change the terms.
 The court will let you know if this happens.
 You can file a response, or you can just go to the hearing.